Centro Medico Susan Hou - Palacios, Bolivia

-Feinberg School of Medicine (FSM) medical students may apply to complete a 4-8 week rotation for elective credit in International Health at the free outpatient clinic located in Palacios, Bolivia, about 90 kilometers from Santa Cruz.
-Students and residents will be exposed to an environment that lacks the technical advances they may be accustomed to in the U.S. and will develop skills and knowledge on infectious diseases not generally encountered in the US.
-Rotations may also be made at the municipal hospital and another nearby clinic in Santa Cruz.
+Feinberg School of Medicine medical students may apply to complete a four-to-eight-week rotation for elective credit in International Health at the free outpatient clinic located in Palacios, Bolivia, about 90 kilometers from Santa Cruz.
+Students and residents will be exposed to an environment that lacks the technical advances they may be accustomed to in the U.S. and will develop skills and knowledge on infectious diseases not generally encountered in the U.S. Rotations may also be made at the municipal hospital and another nearby clinic in Santa Cruz.
 A high level of Spanish fluency is required.

-Dates: M4s may apply to visit the clinic at any time during the year, while M1s may visit during the summer months, space permitting.
+- Dates: M4s may apply to visit the clinic at any time during the year.
+M1s may visit during the summer months, space permitting

-Elective Credit: Students may apply to receive credit for the elective in International Health.
-Beyond the goals of the elective rotation described below students are required to prepare a 10-15 minute health education lecture in Spanish that will be presented a minimum of two times to clinic attendings, staff, and visiting medical students and residents.
-Students will also be required to work on an independent study project, chosen from a list developed by clinic administrators.
+Students may apply to receive credit for the elective in International Health.
+Beyond the goals of the elective rotation described below, students are required to prepare a 10-to-15-minute health education lecture in Spanish that will be presented a minimum of two times to clinic attendings, staff and visiting medical students and residents.
+Students will also be required to work on an independent study project, assigned from a list developed by clinic administrators.
 The project often involves designing a new protocol or updating public health programs for the clinic and the local community.
-Examples include projects on pediatric dental health, colon cancer screening, Chagas screening and treatment protocols, obesity/exercise program, health promoter program, among others.
-Students will be assigned a project by the clinic administrator.
-The expectation is that students will do a brief literature review before the rotation begins, complete the project on site, and submit a 4-6 page recommendation to the clinic administrator before departure.
+Examples include projects on pediatric dental health, colon cancer screening, Chagas screening and treatment protocols, obesity/exercise program and health promoter program.
+The expectation is that students will do a brief literature review before the rotation begins, complete the project on site and submit a four-to-six-page recommendation to the clinic administrator before departure.

 - Provide a cross-cultural medical experience beyond what is possible in the U.S.

-Medical students generally spend Wednesday through Saturday at the Centro Medico Humberto Parra clinic, which was founded in 2001 and is funded by the Daniels Hamant Foundation.
+Medical students generally spend Wednesday through Saturday at the Centro Medico Susan Hou clinic, which was founded in 2001 and is funded by the Daniels Hamant Foundation.
 It is located 90 kilometers from Santa Cruz, the largest city in Bolivia.
-This free clinic serves an area with about 40,000 people.
-Here the greatest amount of continuity of care is possible as follow-up is a major focus of effort.
+This free clinic serves an area with about 40,000 people and allows for the greatest amount of continuity of care possible, as follow-up is a major focus of effort.
 The clinic has two regular examination rooms, an infirmary/treatment room, a class room, a dental suite and an ophthalmology room.
 It has a small pharmacy, a storage area and a small laboratory that is capable of doing routine chemistries and urinalyses.
 An electrocardiogram machine is also available as well as cellular telephone and internet access via satellite.
-It is staffed by two full time nurses and by rotating Bolivian and American doctors who supervise students and residents.
-Dr. Douglas Villarroel is the on-site Director.
+It is staffed by two full-time nurses and by rotating Bolivian and American doctors who supervise students and residents.
+Douglas Villarroel, MD, is the on-site director.

-Students and residents will be met at the airport by a representative of Centro Medico Humberto Parra, in the clinic's 4 wheel drive vehicle.
-They will stay at the home of Drs.
-Molitch and Hou while in Santa Cruz and in the visiting doctors and students quarters at the clinic.
+Students and residents will be met at the airport by a representative of Centro Medico Susan Hou, in the clinic's four-wheel-drive vehicle.
+They will stay at the home of Molitch and Hou while in Santa Cruz and in the visiting doctors' and students' quarters at the clinic.
 All housing is multiple occupancy rooms with air-conditioning and costs approximately $125 per week, which includes a select number of meals.

-Evaluations (only accessible to users with a valid NetID):
+Only accessible to users with a valid NetID.